Fred Claire: Dodgers general manager

 The transaction even Claire would later regret occurred in 1994.
 In need of a second baseman after a contract dispute with Jody Reed, Claire sent the talented Pedro Martínez to Montreal for Delino DeShields.
-Martinez became one of the best pitchers in the MLB for the next decade and a half.
+Martinez became one of the best pitchers in MLB for the next decade and a half.
 Martinez was selected to 8 All Star teams and won the Cy Young Award in 1997, 1999 and 2000 and, eventually, was inducted into the National Baseball Hall of Fame.
 Deshields spent three years as the Dodgers starting second baseman in which he was more known for his various injuries and numerous complaints that the Dodgers did not have enough black players on the team.

 FOX takeover/Claire's removal

 Claire continued as the Dodger general manager through the 1997 season.
-When Rupert Murdoch's News Corporation, owner of the Fox network and 20th Century Fox purchased the team in 1998, officials stated that Claire and Field Manager Bill Russell would remain in their positions.
-On May 15, 1998, new Dodger officials made a blockbuster trade without the involvement or knowledge of General Manager Claire, a move that was unheard of in baseball at the time.
+When Rupert Murdoch's News Corporation, owner of the Fox network and 20th Century Fox purchased the team from the O'Malleys in 1998, officials stated that Claire and field manager Bill Russell would remain in their positions.
+On May 15, 1998, new Dodger officials made a blockbuster trade without the involvement or knowledge of general manager Claire, a move that was unheard of in baseball at the time.
 The trade was one of the biggest in Dodger history.
 The Dodgers traded Mike Piazza and Todd Zeile to the Florida Marlins for Gary Sheffield, Charles Johnson, Jim Eisenreich and Bobby Bonilla.
-Claire was furious that the new FOX officials would make such a deal as Piazza had been with the organization for over a decade and Zeile had signed for less than market value to be closer to his home in suburban Santa Clarita, CA. Claire, who had full control of player transactions before FOX took over, pulled no punches when he was asked his feeling on the trade.
-On June 21, 1998 Claire and Russell were both relieved of their duties in what was deemed by those in baseball as the "Sunday Night Massacre."
-Russell was replaced by Glenn Hoffman, Claire by Tom Lasorda.
+Claire was furious that the new FOX officials would make such a deal as Piazza had been with the organization for over a decade and Zeile had signed for less than market value to be closer to his home in suburban Santa Clarita.
+Claire, who had full control of player transactions before FOX took over, pulled no punches when he was asked his feeling on the trade.
+On June 21, 1998, Claire and Russell were both relieved of their duties in what was deemed by those in baseball as the "Sunday Night Massacre."
+Russell was replaced by Glenn Hoffman as manager, and Claire by Tommy Lasorda as the general manager.